 Staff followed up-to-date policies to plan and deliver a high-quality service in line with best practice and national guidance.
 The provider had a range of policies, and standard operating procedures (SOPs) to support the delivery of the service.
-We were shown 27 SOPs which included: Reagents and Consumables; Collection and Handling of Primary Samples; Reporting Results; and Internal Audits.
+Policies looked at included: Reagents and Consumables; Collection and Handling of Primary Samples; Reporting Results; and Internal Audits.
 We were shown 19 policies which included policies on: Intimate Examinations; Phlebotomy; Infection Control; Pre-examination; and Evaluation and Continual Improvement.
 The SOPs and policies were reviewed periodically.
 The 'Internal Audits' SOP referenced (International Organisation for Standardisation) ISO 15189, an international standard which requires laboratories to comply with quality and competence.